 Want to check Safari History on iPad to know if it contains private/important histories?
 Here are 2 free mehtods.

 Option 1 Via Safari App

-iMyFone Umate Pro or iMyFone Umate Pro for Mac is an application that you can use to erase all kinds of files from iOS devices including the iPad.
-Checking the things you have in your Safari history is absolutely free.
+iMyFone iPad Eraser is an application that you can use to erase all kinds of files from iOS devices including the iPad.
+Checking the things you have in your Safari history is absolutely Free.
 You can use it in two ways for checking Safari history:

 Part 2.
-How to Clear History on iPad
+Free Ways to Clear Safari/Chrome History on iPad (Recoverable)

 Option 1 Clear up Safari History on iPad